resourceguru/api-docs/endpoints/webhooks.md

 Event types supported include Bookings, Clients, Projects, Resources, Resource Types and Accounts.

-Payloads are created every minute and includes any changes made within the application for the event types specified.
+Payloads are created at real time and includes any changes made within the application for the event types specified.

 For enhanced security, you can provide a secret string